siangernlow/tp/docs/UserGuide.md

 ### Finding persons by name

-It you want to find persons whose names contain any of the given keywords, you can use the following command.
+If you want to find persons whose names contain any of the given keywords, you can use the following command.

 Format: `findPerson KEYWORD [MORE_KEYWORDS]`